andrewn6/ex-infralink/README.md

 `runner (REST)`

-This pulls an image from a registry and then runs it as a contaner
+This pulls an image from a registry and then runs it as a container.

 `scaler`